AAA2026/Library-System/README.md

-The Library Management System is a Java program that simulates a library system where librarians can perform various tasks such as adding, removing, borrowing, and returning books, as well as viewing the library status.
+The Library Management System is a Java program that simulates a library system where librarians can perform various tasks depending on their role with an easy way to access everything around the website.